-IDEA is an early career scientist-run group, open to all graduate students and postdoctoral fellows in the Department of Astronomy and Astrophysics and the Kavli Institute for Cosmological Physics.
-The group was formed in 2017 by Gourav Khullar and Nora Shipp, graduate students in Astronomy and Astrophysics (with Brian Nord and Camille Avestruz as senior mentors), and has now grown to ~40 members.
-We host regular bi-weekly meetings.
+IDEA is an early career scientist-run group and a safe space open to all graduate students and postdoctoral fellows in the Department of Astronomy and Astrophysics (A&A) and the Kavli Institute for Cosmological Physics (KICP).
+The group was formed in 2017 by Gourav Khullar and Nora Shipp, graduate students in A&A (with Brian Nord and Camille Avestruz as senior mentors), and has now grown to ~40 members.
+We host regular meetings once a quarter.

 IDEA was responsible for creating the petition to support Black Astronomers and Physicists at the University of Chicago, which led to the formation of community-wide Working Groups within the Equity, Diversity and Inclusion Council.

 Contact us: firstname.lastname@example.org